grace-notes/website/contents/topics/davidic-covenant.md

 Only the physical consummation.
 But the real Kingdom of God is now, for the Holy Spirit is now with us; Immanuel, “God with us,” is now with us through His Spirit.

-[1](#sdfootnote1anc) This dissertation on the Davidic Covenant is dependent upon the scholarship of Bishop Smith, R. B. Thieme, Jr., and I.M.
-Haldeman.